montagestudio/docs.montagestudio.com/montage-studio/ide-at-a-glance.md

 ## Use Git Source Control and Collaboration Features

 Montage Studio supports the Git source control system.
-After you log in to<a href="http://work.montagestudio.com" target="_blank">Montage Studio</a> with your Github account, you see the Montage Studio welcome page, which displays a list of your current repositories; when you create a new project,  Montage Studio automatically sets up a new repository on GitHub and clones it as a workspace container that is dedicated to that particular project.
-While you work, your saved changes are written to workspace and then pushed to that project's GitHub repository, to a shadow branch that can be merged at any time.
+After you log in to <a href="http://work.montagestudio.com" target="_blank">Montage Studio</a> with your Github account, you see the Montage Studio welcome page, which displays a list of your current repositories; when you create a new project, Montage Studio automatically sets up a new repository on GitHub and clones it as a workspace container that is dedicated to that particular project.
+While you work, your saved changes are written to the workspace and then pushed to that project's GitHub repository, to a shadow branch that can be merged at any time.

 # Next Steps

 To get started with Montage Studio refer to the following resources:

-* For an overview of the development environment and features: [Using Montage Studio](overview-using-montage-studio.html)
+* For an overview of the development environment and features: [Using Montage Studio](overview-using-montage-studio.html).
-* To learn how to build a simple application: [Quick Start tutorial](tutorial-simple-to-do.html)
+* To learn how to build a simple application: [Quick Start tutorial](tutorial-simple-to-do.html).
 * Questions?
-Check out the [FAQ](faq.html)
+Check out the [FAQ](faq.html).